the French flag

 Emmanuel Levinas was born in Lithuania in 1906.

-His family fled to Ukraine when the Second World War broke out.
-He studied at Kharkov secondary school, where he discovered the great Russian authors: Pushkin, Dostoyevsky, Tolstoy, etc.
+His family fled to Ukraine when the First World War broke out.
+He studied at a secondary school in Kharkov, where he discovered the great Russian authors: Pushkin, Dostoyevsky, Tolstoy, and others.

-He studied philosophy in Strasbourg, France, for four years.
-There, he studied under such renowned professors as Martial Guéroult, and became friends with Maurice Blanchot.
+He went on to study philosophy in Strasbourg, France, for four years, attending the lectures of distinguished professors such as Martial Guéroult and striking up a friendship with Maurice Blanchot.

-This marked his first experience studying philosophy in France.
+This was his first encounter with the study of philosophy in France.

-In 1928, he briefly studied with Husserl and Heidegger in Freiburg.
-He discovered phenomenology, which had a profound influence on him, devoting his thesis to the theory of intuition in Husserl's phenomenology.
-He did much to introduce the work of these two thinkers to France, for example by translating the Cartesian Meditations.
+In 1928, he spent a period studying under Husserl and Heidegger in Freiburg, where he discovered phenomenology — a discipline that would profoundly shape his thinking.
+He devoted his doctoral thesis to the theory of intuition in Husserl's phenomenology, and did much to introduce the work of both thinkers to France, notably through his translation of the Cartesian Meditations.

 Photo of Levinas